Product design for organic growth

 • Generate requirements for this user.
 Think of the things they would want to do, and think of classes of things they would want to do.
 You can’t be exhaustive here, they could want to do anything, but try to throw in as much as you can.

 • Break down the requirements and figure out how they could be solved with just a few composable components.
-Try to have as few, simple, orthoganol, components as possible, but let them be combined in weird and wonderful ways that let the users invent new things you haven’t designed up front.
+Try to have as few, simple, orthogonal, components as possible, but let them be combined in weird and wonderful ways that let the users invent new things you haven’t designed up front.
 Be inspired by things like spreadsheet macros and Lego - your design shouldn’t be dictating what the user should do, but instead should provide building blocks to let them do whatever they want.
 The user persona is an expert in using these things, whatever it is you come up with.

 • From these fundamental components figure out a way to provide the new capabilities while not impacting the workflow of the ‘simple path’ user.
 If possible re-implement the simple user path in terms of these new tools (under the hood) to reduce maintenance costs and dogfood the ‘expert tools’.
 Your development team is the ideal ‘expert user’ so listen to their feedback!

 Voila!
 Most of the time your tool is now super easy and intuitive to use.
 For the edge cases where more is needed, you’ve provided escape hatches that advanced users can access, letting them stay with your tool for a larger part of their workflow.
 Now, when a beginner asks their expert friend “What do you use?", they’ll recommend your product, not only because they use it but because the beginner can use it.
-Morover, when the beginner tries it, they’ll find it easy and intuitive, and when they too become expert they can stick with it.
+Moreover, when the beginner tries it, they’ll find it easy and intuitive, and when they too become expert they can stick with it.

 Once you have some traction, if you find that certain advanced workflows are heavily used, you can easily add ‘shortcuts’ for them, since the backend is all there already.
 Advanced users like things to be easy for them too!